Dance World Cup – 2025 Rules – Updated September 2024

 Class Code Class Title Age Shoes Permitted *(C) = Compulsory Style Other

-MiniDB Mini Duet/Trio Ballet – any style 4–9 YEARS Soft ballet shoes
+MiniDB Mini Duet/Trio Ballet – any style 9 years and under Soft ballet shoes

 Bare feet